For Makers

 Textile artist exploring natural dyes and traditional weaving techniques.
 I grow my own dye plants and source fibres from local farms.

-31 Creations
+31 Works

 256 Followers